ucan-wg/delegation/README.md

 * [Irakli Gozalishvili], [Protocol Labs]
 * [Philipp Krüger], [Fission]

+## Dependencies

+* [UCAN]
+* [DID]
+* [JWT]

+## Language

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119].

-# 0. Abstract
+# 0 Abstract

-User-Controlled Authorization Network (UCAN) is a trustless, secure, local-first, user-originated authorization and revocation scheme.
+UCAN Delegation is a component of the [UCAN] specification.
+This specification describes the semantics and serialization format for [UCAN] delegation between principals.
 It provides public-key verifiable, delegable, expressive, openly extensible [capabilities] by extending the familiar [JWT] structure.
 UCANs achieve public verifiability with chained certificates and [decentralized identifiers (DIDs)][DID].
 Verifiable chain compression is enabled via [content addressing].
 Being encoded with the familiar JWT, UCAN improves the familiarity and adoptability of schemes like [SPKI/SDSI][SPKI] for web and native application contexts.
-UCAN allows for the creation, delegation, and invocation of authority by any agent with a DID, including traditional systems and peer-to-peer architectures beyond traditional cloud computing.

-## Language

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119].

 # 1 Introduction